curry

 Execution:

-• This step is optional; curry powder, fish and green seasoning are always available in grocery stores, (international aisle, or check a local ethnic grocery store.)
+• This step is optional; curry powder, fish and green seasoning are usually available in grocery stores, (international aisle, or check a local ethnic grocery store.)

-• green seasoning: chop all of the ingredients roughly, process in a food processor until processed and chunky.
+• Green seasoning: chop the ingredients roughly and pulse in a food processor until chunky.

 2. marinate the fish.

-• Sear the fish on both sides until crispy and brown, remove and set aside.
+• Sear the fish on both sides until brown, remove and set aside.

-• Reduce the heat to medium, add onions and sweat until translucent, stirring often.
+• Reduce the heat to medium, add onions and sweat until browned, stirring often.

-• Add the garlic, thyme, bay leaf, green seasoning, and ginger and cook until aromatic.
+• Add the garlic, thyme, green seasoning, and ginger, cook until aromatic.

-• Reduce the heat to medium-low to prevent anything from burning, add the curry powder and fish seasoning, cook until aromatic and the spices start to darken.
-You may need to help cook the spices properly.
+• Reduce the heat to medium-low to prevent anything from burning, add the curry powder and cook until aromatic.
+Add a splash of water to prevent burning.

 suggested: